 Here are six creative ways you can enjoy beans:

 While dried beans can take a while to cook, lentils will give you a protein-packed meal in a flash.
 Lentils are tiny, cook quickly and don't need any soaking time.
 Just give them a quick rinse with fresh water and cook in boiling water.
-Red lentils take only five to seven minutes to cook, while green lentils are soft after fifteen to twenty minutes.
-Brown lentils, the most common, cook in twenty to twenty five minutes.
+Red lentils take only five to seven minutes to cook, while green lentils are soft after 15 to 20 minutes.
+Brown lentils, the most common, cook in 20 to 25 minutes.
 Use canned lentils for even more time savings.

 If the texture of lentils or whole beans is not your favorite, a smooth lentil soup might be more enjoyable.
-Lentils break down while cooking but a blender can make it even smoother.
+Lentils break down while cooking, but a blender can make them even smoother.

 There are lots of bean soup options.
-Some, like lentil soup or black bean soup, have beans as the main star while other soups, like minestrone, weave beans in with other featured ingredients.
+Some, such as lentil soup or black bean soup, have beans as the main star while other soups, including the family-favorite minestrone, weave beans in with other featured ingredients.